SuperElastix/SuperElastix-Documentation/README.md

 $ make html renderuml
 ```

-This requires `plantuml.jar`, which can be downloaded from http://plantuml.com/download, to be in the `utils/` directory and java being installed.
 The documentation can be automatically generated whenever a file changes (useful for development) using `sphinx-autobuild`:

 ```bash